-The Borderless Art Project was created in an attempt to examine the differences in cultural climates experienced by Mexican and American teenaged women participating in arts and sports.
+The Borderless Art Project was created in an attempt to examine the differences in cultural climates experienced by Mexican and American female teenagers participating in arts and sports.
 Students from San Francisco, CA, and San Luis Potosi, Mexico, were chosen to create an art project that best exemplifies the meaning of being a female athlete.
 Through the project, both students will express their views about women’s roles in sports and they will share their personal experiences as athletes.

 “My intention is to show the everyday life and social aspect of a female athlete in my city.
 Since I spend five to six hours everyday training with my teammates, they have become my best friends.
 I want to share our experiences in and outside the track.
 I believe that we support each other to grow as athletes and people while having fun.”

 Rosa is expected to graduate from high school in the spring of 2014.